 Requires national certification in the area of specialty from the American Registry of Diagnostic Medical

 Sonographers or from Cardiovascular Credentialing International.
 For new graduates, certification must be completed within 12 months of hire.
 BLS certification required.

 This position requires clinical knowledge typically achieved with 1-2 years of experience.
 Must demonstrate effective communication skills, human relations skills, analyze data and solve problems.
-Foundation Health Registry and Travel positions require a minimum of one year experience in an acute care hospital setting.
+Banner Registry and Travel positions require a minimum of one year experience in an acute care hospital setting.
 Experience working in an acute care setting within the past 12 months as an Ultrasound Technologist in the specialty area is preferred.